11ty/11ty-website/src/docs/languages/custom.md

 Note that overriding `md` opts-out of the default pre-processing by another template language [Markdown Files](/docs/config/#default-template-engine-for-markdown-files).
 As mentioned elsewhere, improvements to add additional hooks for preprocessing will likely come later.

-You can override an existing template language once.
-Attempts to override an override will throw an error (though this may be relaxed later).
+You can override a template language once.
+Any attempts to override an more than once via `addExtension` will throw an error.

+{% addedin "3.0.0-alpha.11" %} Adding `key` in the options object unlocks use of the target `defaultRenderer`.
+You can read about this approach (and see examples of its usage) on the [TypeScript](/docs/languages/typescript/), [JSX](/docs/languages/jsx/), or [MDX](/docs/languages/mdx/) documentation pages (all of which use `key: "11ty.js"` to extend [JavaScript](/docs/languages/javascript/) templates).

 ## Full Options List